-When I first told my mom the title of this blog, she looked at me incredulously and said,
+When I first told my mom the title of this website, she looked at me incredulously and said,

 “Why undefining?
 Why not redefining?”